spdx/spdx-3-serialization-prototype-playground/jsonld/GETTING_STARTED.md

 ## A Complete Document!

-At this point, we have a completed SPDX document (albeit, it has an unresolved references in [SpdxDocument][Class_SpdxDocument].[rootElement][Property_rootElement]).
+At this point, we have a completed SPDX document (albeit, one that has an unresolved references in [SpdxDocument][Class_SpdxDocument].[rootElement][Property_rootElement]).
 This is a fully valid document because it has the SPDX 3.0 preamble, and the required [SpdxDocument][Class_SpdxDocument] object, which in turn requires a